Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

-Ask why do people make assumptions, then go one step further and ask yourself if you are doing it as well?
+Ask why people make assumptions, then go one step further and ask yourself if you are doing it as well?

 Sometimes the why is hard to accept.
 Sometimes the connection between the reasons for the change and how you feel about it isn’t immediately apparent.
 A common ineffective strategy is denial.
 We might say, yes, sure, I accept the reason for the change, but deep down, we do not.

 Again, most workplaces do not want to devel into this level of personal experience.
-We must learn to accept deviation from the norm, the new system, or process.
-It doesn’t mean agree with it, just that we accept that this is taking place, and we understand the reasons.
+We must learn to accept deviation from the norm, the new system, or the process.
+It doesn’t mean we agree with it, just that we accept that this is taking place, and we understand the reasons.

 The Enneagram Personality Profile can help us understand how our personality works.
-It’s an essential tool in understanding how change affects our thinking.
+It’s an essential tool for understanding how change affects our thinking.
 The physical changes are only a part of the story.
 We must deal with how change affects the individual.